dxlabskku/TFBlender/README.md

-# Learning Long-term Dependencies in Non-attributed Graphs with Gate Mechanism
+# TFMixer for ELS Knock-In Prediction
-This repository contains the Pytorch implementation code for the paper "Learning Long-term Dependencies in Non-attributed Graphs with Gate Mechanism"
+This repository contains the Pytorch implementation code for the paper "TFMixer: A Hybrid Attention Model with Macroeconomic Data for ELS Knock-In Prediction"

 ## Architectures